 Moreover, DVR advocates a risk-oriented approach.
 Addressing the road users, DVR promotes the idea of partnership and the strengthening of self-responsibility.

 The organisation is composed of about 200 members, such as the Federal Ministry of Transport and the transport-related Ministries of the Federal States, the Statutory Accident Insurance Institutions, the German Road Safety Volunteer Organisation (Deutsche Verkehrswacht), the automobile clubs, the vehicle manufacturers, the insurance sector, passenger transport operators, the employers’ associations, the trade unions and the churches.
 In addition, a number of national and international organisations have joined DVR.
 Membership fees and other financial contributions received from its members are dedicated to finance the organisation's assignments.

 DVR is steered by its President and three vice-presidents.
 The Board of Directors is composed of 25 elected members and four individuals appointed from among the members.

-The current activities are supported by 6 working committees dealing with children and young road users, young drivers, adult road users, vehicle engineering, traffic engineering and traffic medicine & post-impact-care.
-Furthermore the legal advisory board gives advice in all questions regarding road safety laws.
+The current activities are supported by 6 working committees dealing with adult road users, vehicle engineering, young road users, children and young road users, traffic engineering and traffic medicine.

 The income budget of the organisation comes from different sources.
 It receives a financial contribution from the Federal Government, the German Statutory Accident Insurance (DGUV), membership fees, other financial contributions and extraordinary contributions from other DVR members and other donors.